January 04, 2024

 3. Go Fishing

 Fish pulls double duty when it comes to your immune system.
 First, it’s packed protein, which according to some sources helps your body produce more white blood cells.
-Fatty cold water fish like salmon and tuna are also full of omega-3 fatty acid.
+Fatty cold water fish like salmon and tuna are also full of omega-3 fatty acid healthy fats.

 Evidence strongly suggests omega 3s are good for your immune system.
 They’re probably most extensively studied for their anti-inflammatory properties, but they also boost the effects of neutrophils.
 That’s good, because neutrophils are the most numerous type of white blood cells.
 So, if you have a low white blood cell count, you’re probably lacking neutrophils.